-The subject property is located off Rupple Road, contains approximately 3.08 acres; two total sites of approximately 1.54 acres and 1.54 acres each.
-Both subject areas are located south of Owl Creek in west Fayetteville.
-The subject properties are part of a much larger parcel that has been subdivided in part for different phases of Sloanbrooke Subdivision.
+The subject property is located off Rupple Road south of Owl Creek in west Fayetteville and contains approximately 1.63 acres.
+The subject property is part of a much larger parcel that has been subdivided in part for different phases of Sloanbrooke Subdivision.
 The larger property and area was rezoned by City Council on June 2, 2015 as part of the staff-initiated rezoning (15-5174) of over 600 acres in the new South Rupple Rd. vicinity.
-In 2016 and 2018, City Council approved rezoning proposals (16-5400 and 18-6239) that traded areas zoned NC and R-A similarly to the proposal outlined below in this report.
+This rezoning proposal did previously pass through Planning Commission in July of this year and made it to City Council, but they forwarded the proposal back down to Planning Commission for more review.
+The original proposal included rezoning some city-owned land that was dedicated by the applicant for parkland.
 Surrounding land uses and zoning is depicted in Table 1.